 - Why - This is the core belief of the business.
 It's why the business exists.

-- How - This is how the business fulfills that core belief.
+- How - This is how the business fulfils that core belief.

-- What - This is what the company does to fulfill that core belief.
+- What - This is what the company does to fulfil that core belief.

 Ingrid Domingues explains the similarities between image maps and Simon Sinek’s Golden Circle straight forward: